flugg/laravel-responder/readme.md

 #### Converting to Camel Case

-You may want to expose all fields in your API in camel case.
-However, Eloquent uses snake case attributes by default.
-A transformer is one of the last things that take place before the data is returned to the API, and is a perfect location to do the conversion:
+You may want to expose all fields in your API in camel case, however, Eloquent uses snake case attributes by default.
+A transformer is one of the last things that take place before the data is returned to the API, and is a perfect location to do the conversion to camel casing:

 ```php
 public function transform( User $user )